-Prince George Wharf, with three long piers, near Rawson Square is in the heart of Nassau.
+Prince George Wharf, with three long piers with six berths, near Rawson Square is in the heart of Nassau.
 Downtown is less than a 15 minute walk away.

 On stepping ashore at Prince George Wharf, cruisers will disembark through the colorful Festival Place Welcome center, designed to resemble a Bahamian village with stands selling arts, crafts and tempting island treats such as coconut and pineapple tarts.